eLearning, Virtual Days

 What kinds of activities will my child be doing on an eLearning Day?

-The expectation from the Indiana Department of Education is that instruction will continue in the same progression as it would on a regular school day.
+The expectation from the IDOE is that instruction will continue in the same progression as it would on a regular school day.
+Thus, depending on the content being covered that day, students may be given information on a topic, assigned activities to practice as a skill, collaborate with partners on a project, or given an assessment to evaluate learning.

 Who do I contact if I need help during the eLearning Day?

-Your child’s teacher(s) will be your direct contact for any questions regarding assignments, instruction or technical support.
-A document to assist parents/students with logging into Google Classroom is on this website (below).
+Your child’s teacher(s) will be your direct contact for any questions regarding assignments, instruction, or technical support.
+More information to assist parents/students with logging into Google Classroom can be found below.

 How can I prepare my child to be successful on an eLearning Day?

-Classes are already utilizing Google Classroom as part of their regular instruction.
-We also encourage parents to go through the process with their students at home, so they know how to get support and access materials on an eLearning Day.
-For younger students, we suggest families keep login information (Chromebook/Lab username and password) at home and practice accessing your teacher’s Google Classroom well in advance of an eLearning Day.
+Most of our classes are already utilizing Google Classroom as part of their regular instruction.
+We encourage parents to go through the process with their students at home so that they, too, know how to get support and access materials on an eLearning Day.

 Google Classroom